Tips for Drafting an Impactful Email

 Dear [NAME OF MEMBER OF CONGRESS],

-I Iive in [MEMBER OF CONGRESS]'s [district/state], and I'm writing to ask you to prioritize the child care industry in the next stimulus package.
+I Iive in [MEMBER OF CONGRESS]'s [district/state], and I'm writing to encourage you and your colleagues in Congress to get back to work and pass significant, dedicated relief to stabilize the child care industry and support working families.
 First, I want to thank you for providing assistance to help businesses and families during this crisis.
 However, additional significant and dedicated relief is still needed to support the child care industry.
-Due to the COVID-19 pandemic, the U.S. stands to lose 4.5 million child care slots—roughly half of the nation's child care supply.
-Without access to care, millions of Americans will not be able to return to work as we begin to reopen the economy.
+Time is running out to save the child care industry.
+Across the country, 40% of child care providers say they will close permanently without relief.

 Child care isn't like other industries and is among the most consequential to America's economic recovery.
 The COVID-19 pandemic has hit the child care industry especially hard, causing widespread layoffs and closures as a result of catastrophic drops in enrollment.
 Extended closures and slow reopenings have and continue to put a substantial percentage of providers permanently out of business, exacerbating the existing realities of child care deserts, particularly in rural areas and low-income neighborhoods.
 At the same time, child care providers who remained open or are now reopening will have to operate on financial losses for months as a result of new social distancing requirements and low enrollment, as parents slowly return to work.
 The devastating impact of these unique realities cannot be sustained without direct federal investments that ensure child care providers can keep their doors open to meet the needs of working families.

 As states continue reopening more sectors of the economy, it is clear that the American economy cannot succeed if the child care industry fails.
-Without child care, millions of Americans will not be able to return to work.
-If we want a successful economic recovery, working parents are going to need access to reliable, quality child care.
+Economic recovery is not possible without a strong child care system.
+Since May, about 7 million people each week have not worked because they didn't have child care.